LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 * VNC for the Selenium Chrome node - `192.168.120.105:5999`
 * VNC for the Selenium Firefox node - `192.168.120.110:5999`

+### Behat

-Then ensure that all of the Behat-related options are present in your Moodle `config.php` (see the recommended configuration for advice) and run the following command to bootstrap your test site:
+Review the Behat-related options in your Moodle `config.php` (see the recommended configuration for advice) and run the following command to bootstrap the testing environment:

 ```
-$ vagrant ssh app-debug-1 --command 'php current/admin/tool/behat/cli/init.php'
+$ vagrant ssh app-debug-1 --command 'php ~/releases/vagrant/admin/tool/behat/cli/init.php'
 ```

 The acceptance test site will then be accessible from each of the application servers at `{wwwroot}/behat`.